PCS-Poli-USP/USPolis-Admin/README.md

 [USPolis](https://www.uspolis.com.br) is a open-source software for classroom management and allocation.
 Once the allocation is made, the information is distributed by the [administrative web site][U] or the [mobile application](https://www.uspolis.com.br/index#section4).

-USPolis is currently used on Polytechnic School of University of São Paulo (Poli-USP), have been used in several buildings that compoes the Polytechnic School, also have more than 2000 downloads on app stores and every semester is used by hundreds of students.
+USPolis is currently used on Polytechnic School of University of São Paulo (Poli-USP), have been used in several buildings that compose the Polytechnic School, also have more than 2000 downloads on app stores and every semester is used by hundreds of students.
 The administrative web site recently was released for students to search for yours subjects, reservations and similars.

 ## Table of contents
 1. [Project Focus](#project-focus)